Curtisfrancis/Airline-Analysis/README.md

 # Airline Data Analytics Case Study

 ## Overview
 This project analyzes data from a leading air transportation company to address challenges affecting profitability and growth.
-Using SQLite and Python, we aim to increase aircraft occupancy rates and maximize average profit per seat.
+Using SQLite and Python, the aim is to increase aircraft occupancy rates and maximize average profit per seat.

 ## Problem Statement
 The airline faces challenges including: